Contact Us

 Other ways to obtain residency in Portugal

 There are other paths to residency in Portugal.
-Let’s compare the Digital Nomad visa to other long-term visas to the country.
+Let’s compare the Digital Nomad Visa to other long-term visas to the country.

-D7 visa for financially independent individuals allows people with a stable passive income to move to Portugal.
-In 2023, the threshold for income is €760 per month.
+The D7 visa for financially independent individuals allows people with a stable passive income to move to Portugal.
+In 2024, the threshold for income is €820 per month.

-Dividends, interest, royalties, rental income, pensions, and other legal income obtained remotely from outside Portugal are eligible for the D7 visa.
+Dividends, interest, royalties, rental income, pensions, and other legal passive income obtained remotely from outside Portugal are eligible for the D7 visa.

-D3 visa to Portugal for highly qualified professionals is intended for scientists, engineers, doctors, IT specialists, lawyers, and other in-demand professionals.
+The D3 visa to Portugal for highly qualified professionals is intended for scientists, engineers, doctors, IT specialists, lawyers, and other in-demand professionals.

 To obtain this visa, applicants must submit a work contract with a Portuguese company and a higher education diploma to prove their qualifications.

-D2 visa for entrepreneurs.
+The D2 visa for entrepreneurs.
 Foreign nationals who fund a business in Portugal or buy an existing one can obtain a special residence permit.

 Comparison of the required funds and expenses to obtain Portugal’s national visas